-Parties have agreed to participate in the Provincial Benefit Trust set out in the appended Letter of Understanding subject to 4.2.1(c).
-The date on which the benefit plan commences participation in the Trust shall be referred to herein as the "Participation Date".
+The parties have agreed to participate in the Provincial Benefit Trust set out in the CUPE Education Workers Benefit Trust Agreement and Declaration of Trust "CUPE EWBT" established February 28, 2018.
+The date on which the board and the bargaining unit commenced participation in the Trust shall be referred to herein as the "Participation Date".